 - (a) Content of the Investigative Report.
-At the conclusion of the Investigation Phase, the Investigator(s) will prepare an Investigative Report, which should include a summary of the factual information presented during the Investigation Phase, a separate section where the Investigator(s) point out relevant consistencies or inconsistencies (if any) between different sources of information, and a separate section describing the Investigator(s)' perception of the demeanor of the individuals interviewed.
+At the conclusion of the Investigation Phase, the Investigator(s) will prepare an Investigative Report, which should include a summary of the factual information presented during the Investigation Phase and a separate section where the Investigator(s) point out relevant consistencies or inconsistencies (if any) between different sources of information.
+If necessary and appropriate, the Investigative Report may also include a separate section describing the Investigator(s)' perception of the demeanor of the individuals interviewed.
 The Investigative Report will not include a determination by the Investigator(s) as to whether a Party has violated the Sexual Misconduct Policy or what sanctions may be appropriate.
 These determinations will be made by the Determination Panel, as described below. - (b) Review by the Parties.
-The Parties will have an opportunity to review the Investigative Report and may submit written comments about the content of the Investigative Report to the Investigator(s) within five (5) calendar days of the date they are notified that the Investigative Report is available for review.
+The Parties will have an opportunity to review the Investigative Report and may submit written comments about the content of the Investigative Report, including any aggravating and/or mitigating circumstances the Parties wish to be considered pursuant to Section 5(b)(iv) of this Policy, to the Title IX Coordinator within five (5) calendar days of the date they are notified that the Investigative Report is available for review.
 This review will take place at a secure location and in a secure manner determined by the College.
 The time to submit written comments can be extended for a brief period if the Title IX Coordinator concludes, in his/her sole discretion, that the additional time is warranted.
 Likewise, the secure location and manner of reviewing the Investigative Report can be modified if the Title IX Coordinator deems it necessary and appropriate.
 Each Party may have such Party's advisor review the Investigative Report with them in connection with an allegation of sexual misconduct involving sexual violence, other inappropriate sexual contact, relationship violence or stalking.
 Photographs or any other copies of the Investigative Report are not allowed by either Party or advisor.
-The comments submitted by the Parties may not exceed ten (10) double spaced pages (12 point font and one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Title IX Coordinator.
+The comments submitted by the Parties may not exceed ten (10) double spaced pages (12-point font and one inch margins) unless a higher page limit is otherwise determined to be necessary and appropriate in the sole discretion of the Title IX Coordinator.
+Upon receipt of such submissions, if any, from the

+Parties, the Title IX Coordinator will forward them to the Investigator for review.
 After reviewing the submissions, if any, from the Parties, the Investigator(s) may determine that either additional investigation is required or no further investigation is needed.
 If further investigation is conducted, the Investigator(s) will include any additional relevant information in the Investigative Report.
 The Investigative Report will then be submitted to the Title IX Coordinator.
 Any submissions made by either Party pursuant to this section, as well as any other documentation deemed relevant by the Investigator(s), will be attached to the Investigative Report.